hasManyDeep

 or a many-to-many

 relationship.
 It is used when you want to access related entities through one or more intermediate entities.
-The most common example for this is through a pivot table.
-For instance, a User
+For example, you may want to retrieve all the blog posts for a Team

 may have multiple Permissions

-via a UserPermission
+via a Role

 component extends="quick.models.BaseEntity" accessors="true" {